-How does this fit in with our understanding of the translation?
-First, the Book of Mormon (BoM), itself.
-Some components correspond to Standard Modern English (ModE).
+However, much of the BoM still corresponds to Standard Modern English (ModE).
 “This is one of the areas where the BofM is a ModE text.”
 (Pg.
 240).
-The rest does not.
-Of the portion that is not standard ModE, some would qualify as EModE.
-But, is it the case that every deviation from Standard ModE is EModE?
-Carmack never addresses this question.
+Is it also possible that other parts of the book include sintax that is neither ModE or EModE?
+Is it the case that every deviation from Standard ModE is EModE?

 He never addresses the changes to the BoM that Joseph Smith, himself, made during subsequent publications.
 Did Joseph move away from EModE?
 Why would God produce a translation in EModE only for Joseph to move toward ModE?

 There are a few other possibilities to explain his findings.
 Since EModE was not standardized, there will be a larger variation of syntax available for EModE than for standard ModE.
 Thus increasing the pure random chance that any deviation from standard ModE will match with syntax common in EModE, especially given the range of sources Carmack cited (14th century through 17th century).
-In addition, is it possible that many of the cited phrases also existed in nonstandard 1800 English?
-I believe I have heard the phrase “them days” spoken before.
-It may be possible that the origins of these nonstandard phrases also originated in Elizabethan English.
+In addition, is it possible that many of the cited phrases also existed in nonstandard 19th century American English?
+The phrase “them days”, was not unique to the BofM.
+It may be possible that the origins of American 19th century nonstandard phrases also originated in Elizabethan English.

 To my understanding, the reigning theory for the prevalence of non-19th century English is that Joseph Smith, in translating scripture, chose to render it in the most scriptural language possible, i.e. King James English.
 Since we do not presume any linguistic skill, we would expect this rendering to be imprecise and inconsistent.
 The existence of non-KJV EModE is still explained by this theory.